BeanRider/EnergyPredictionVisuals/README.md

-# EnergyPredictionVisuals
+<b>This is an old project from October 2016.</b>

+# Northeastern University — Building Energy Usage – 2030 Predictions
 Data visualization.
-Northeastern university energy usage prediction.

-<b>This is an old project from October 2016.</b>

 Java + Processing.

 ## Screenshots